project-repo/cagebreak/README.md

   * release assets starting at release 1.2.1 contain a signature for the tarball

 ### Building Cagebreak

+You can build Cagebreak with the [meson](https://mesonbuild.com/) build system.
+It requires wayland, wlroots and xkbcommon to be installed.
+Note that Cagebreak is developed against the latest tag of wlroots, in order not to constantly chase breaking changes as soon as they occur.

 Simply execute the following steps to build Cagebreak: